skyfrk/dhbw-vs-latex-template/misc/specs.md

 * More than one title per author: Order entries by year starting with the oldest
 * Do not print "first edition"

-Entry structue for books:
+Entry structure for books:

 ```text
 Lastname, Firstname: (Shorttitle) Title, Subtitle,  Volume, Edition, Location: Publisher, Year
 ```

-Entry structue for journal articles:
+Entry structure for journal articles:

 ```text
 Lastname, Firstname: (Shorttitle) Title in: Name of the journal, Year, first-last page
 ```

-Entry structue for electronic sources:
+Entry structure for electronic sources:

 ```text
 Lastname, Firstname: (Shorttitle) Title, Subtitle, Date, URL (Version number, Last accessed)
 ```

-Entry structue for laws:
+Entry structure for laws:

 ```text
 Name of the law, Full name of the law, Date of release, Place where the law was found, Year, Volume, first page